Juan-Nathan/oat-crop-classification/README.md

 ### 1. Exploratory Data Analysis
 - Summary statistics, standard deviations, and correlation analysis
-- Identification of outliers and multicollinearity
+- Detection of outliers and assessment of multicollinearity

 ### 2. Preprocessing
 - Log transformation of `A26` to handle outlier